nikhilgupta221b/ML-PLACEMENT-PREP/NLP.md

+# Tokenizing

+Definition: Tokenizing is the process of splitting text into individual units called tokens, which can be words, subwords, or characters.

+Example:

+Input: "The quick brown fox jumps over the lazy dog."

+Tokens: ["The", "quick", "brown", "fox", "jumps", "over", "the", "lazy", "dog"]

+# Stemming

+Definition: Stemming is the process of reducing words to their base or root form by stripping suffixes and prefixes.
+It often results in non-standard words.

+Example:

+Input: ["running", "ran", "runner"]

+Stemmed: ["run", "ran", "runner"]

+# Lemmatization

+Definition: Lemmatization is the process of reducing words to their base or dictionary form (lemma) by considering the context and morphological analysis.

+Example:

+Input: ["running", "ran", "runner"]

+Lemmatized: ["run", "run", "runner"]

 # Word Embeddings in NLP

 - Word Embeddings are numeric representations of words in a lower-dimensional space, capturing semantic and syntactic information.